How To Stop Wanting More

 And that lacking leaves us susceptible to desire—often of things we hadn’t even considered prior, and that has absolutely nothing to do with the source of the lacking feeling.

-Suddenly, our discontentment shifts from that initial lacking to the lacking of the newly desired thing.
+Suddenly, our discontentment shifts from that initial lack to the lack of the newly desired thing.

 So, you buy the dress but next time you get that sensation of lacking- you won’t fixate on the dress you already own- you’ll desire something new.
 And so the cycle goes.